-Before you run through the usual symptoms of a Major Depressive Disorder and immediately declare that the man in your life is not depressed, consider the symptoms of atypical depression which can also be called high functioning depression.
+Run through the symptoms of a Major Depressive Disorder.
+Before you rule out the chance the man in your life is NOT depressed.
+Consider the symptoms of atypical depression.
+Also known as high functioning depression.

 In Major Depression, the symptoms are relatively easy to identify because it looks like what we may expect a depressed person to look like.
 We generally assume depressed people to have a depressed mood, anhedonia (loss of interest in once pleasurable activities), decreased appetite, feelings of worthlessness or excessive guilt, insomnia at night with fatigue during the day, difficulty concentrating, slowly moving (psychomotor retardation), and recurrent dark thoughts of suicide.

 But there is another picture of depression which is more common in men.
 This type of depression manifests a few symptoms of major depression.
 However, they can mask unusual symptoms.
 Someone with atypical depression can remain reasonably high functioning.
 These guys may say something like, “I work very hard and play even harder.”
 They may also be irritable.
 He could also be very critical of themselves.
 So they push themselves harder to “be the best.”

 Overthinking everything (even the most mundane things) is common.
 So is feeling misunderstood.
 Because they don’t look and act like the stereotypical depressed person.
 The type that pretends everything is Facebook fine.
 This person may engage in activities and perform well.
 But they take no enjoyment in it and may even feel numb during the process.
 Eventually, this person might drink too much, gamble, try illicit drugs, or misuse prescription drugs.
 All in an attempt to feel something.
 People with atypical depression may also find themselves eating more and becoming fidgety.
 Finally, this person may engage in extreme escapist behavior like binge-watching TV or excessive gaming.
 All of the symptoms of atypical depression are the body’s way of trying to make it feel better.